joshrp/moonlight-docs/Troubleshooting.md

-Troubleshooting guide for Moonlight issues.
+_These troubleshooting checklists contain various suggestions to solve each potential issue.
+They are generally meant to be done in the order the steps are listed, however the list doesn't need to be fully completed if issue goes away during the process of troubleshooting._

 Look at the troubleshooting steps for each of the following issues:

 * [Known application compatibility issues](https://github.com/moonlight-stream/moonlight-docs/wiki/Troubleshooting#known-application-compatibility-issues)
 * [Moonlight crashes](https://github.com/moonlight-stream/moonlight-docs/wiki/Troubleshooting#moonlight-crashes)